MyIgnite/integration-test-demo-with-jest/README.md

-Challenge: Application ready to apply unit tests
+Challenge: Application ready to apply integration tests

+- Install docker on machine
-Clone the project, navigate to the project root and run:
+- Clone the project, navigate to the project root and run:

-`yarn` <br />
+`docker-compose up` <br />
 `yarn test`